CalvinNeo/CFortranTranslator/README.md

 2. boost
 3. vs2015

-## fortran grammar restrictions and translate rules
+## grammar restrictions and translate rules
 refer to for90.y for all accepted grammar
 ### dumb keywords